Power-law escape rate of SGD: Background

 \subsection{Stochastic differential equation for SGD}

-When the parameter update for each iteration is small, which is typically the case when the learning rate $\eta$ is small enough, we can consider the continuous-time approximation~\citep{Li2017, Smith-Le2018}.
-By introducing a continuous time variable $t\in\mathbb{R}$ and regarding $\eta$ as an infinitesimal time step $dt$, we have the stochastic differential equation
+When the parameter update for each iteration is small, which is typically the case when the learning rate $\eta$ is sufficiently small, the continuous-time approximation can be used~\citep{Li2017, Smith-Le2018}.
+By introducing a continuous time variable $t\in\mathbb{R}$ and regarding $\eta$ as an infinitesimal time step $dt$, we have a SDE